CampagneLaboratory/variationanalysis/SOMATIC-TUTORIAL.md

 * Now produce a vcf file with all positions obtaining a model probability larger than 0.4.
 We  use a model threshold of 0.4 in this tutorial so that you can see some results in the output (none are expected at the default threshold of 0.99).
-This example should not produce any somatic calls at the 0.99 threshold because the samples are from the same individual and are both technical replicates of a lymphoblastoid cell line.
-No somatic variations should be found and the model correctly does not predict any with a strong model probability (>0.99).
+This example should not produce many somatic calls at the 0.99 threshold because the samples are from the same individual and are both technical replicates of a lymphoblastoid cell line.
+No somatic variations should be found, but the model may predict a small number if they look like real mutations.
+(In the tutorial data, the model may find about 25 false positive somatic variations with >99%  model probability, not a bad false positive rate when screening about 15 million sites.)

 ```sh
 MODEL_TIMESTAMP=`ls -1 models`